-While we have previously paid cash dividends on our capital stock, we do not intend to pay any cash dividends in the foreseeable future.
+While we have previously paid cash dividends on our capital stock, we do not intend to pay any cash dividends on our capital stock in the foreseeable future.
 Any determination to pay dividends in the future will be at the discretion of our board of directors.
 Accordingly, you may need to rely on sales of our common stock after price appreciation, which may never occur, as the only way to realize any future gains on your investment.